 Loneliness can occur at any time.
 You do not have to be alone to feel lonely.
 When you start a new life in recovery it is easy to feel alone and isolated.

 Perhaps your old friends were also the friends you used with and now you are avoiding putting yourself in a situation where substances are present.

 Often family members and loved ones do not understand what you are going through, and although they may be supportive it’s hard for them to relate.

 It is human nature to seek out like-minded individuals in order to feel connected.
 Building a strong, sober support network will discourage your feelings of loneliness.
 Acknowledge your feelings of loneliness and make sure you are not isolating.
 Make plans, participate in activities that you enjoy, seek out friends and family that encourage and empower you.

 T - Tired

 When you are physically and mentally exhausted it makes it very difficult to think properly.

 Treatment, AA meetings, work and family demands make it difficult to find time for rest.
 With so many engagements often lack of sleep is overlooked.
 Exhaustion can lead to relapse.
-Over time, your cravings and urges are harder to resist because your body is not getting the proper amount of sleep.
+Over time, your cravings and urges are harder to resist because your body is tired and not getting the proper amount of sleep.